microsoft/code-with-engineering-playbook/docs/design/design-patterns/network-architecture-guidance-for-azure/readme.md

-# Cloud architecture Design Guidance
+# Network Architecture Guidance for Azure
 The following are some best practices when setting up and working with network resources in Azure Cloud environments.

 > **NOTE:** When working in an existing cloud environment, it is important to understand any current patterns, and how they are used, before making a change to them.
 You should also work with the relevant stakeholders to make sure that any new patterns you introduce provide enough value to make the change.